sh-Shubham17/About-git-github/github.md

 - Commit the files that you’ve staged in your local repository.
 > git commit -m 'First commit'
-# Commits the tracked changes and prepares them to be pushed to a remote repository.
+// Commits the tracked changes and prepares them to be pushed to a remote repository.
   To remove this commit and modify the file, use git reset --soft HEAD~1
-  And commit and add the file again.
+  And commit and add the file again

+To set a main branch at local repository:
+>  git branch -M main

+to set remote to repo where u want to host ur code:
+> git remote add origin URL

+to push ur changes in ur local repo to GitHub:
+>  git push -u origin main

+You may download changes from remote repository to local repository using the command:
+>git pull